cortex-js/cortexjs.io/src/_pages/mathlive-guide-customizing.md

 <!-- htmlmin:ignore -->

-Note that changing the fonts directory for one mathfield will change the fonts used by all the mathfields in the page. {.notice--warning}
+Note that changing the fonts directory for one mathfield will change the fonts used by all the other mathfield elements in the page. {.notice--warning}

 Learn more about configuring the MathLive library to your environment, including using custom asset pipelines and bundlers in the [Getting Started Guide](/guides/mathfield-getting-started/). {.notice--info}